Ohio Tax Penalty and Interest Calculator

 How Interest Is Calculated in Ohio

-Ohio Revised Code 5703.47 outlines how the state determines the annual interest rate each year.
-The tax commissioner reviews the federal short-term rate for July, rounds the figure to the nearest whole percent, and adds three percentage points for most overdue taxes.
-When a balance spans multiple calendar years, different portions of the interest may apply separate annual rates, which makes manual estimates more complex and increases the value of using an Ohio tax interest calculator.
+When a balance spans multiple calendar years, different portions of the interest may apply separate annual interest rates, which makes manual estimates more complex and increases the value of using an Ohio tax interest calculator.

 Example Calculation

-A sample calculation shows how an Ohio balance can grow within a short period after a missed due date.
-The estimate below reflects a common situation involving an unpaid tax return, a six-month delay, and the applicable annual interest rate.
+A sample calculation shows how an Ohio balance can grow within a short period after a missed payment date.
+The estimate below reflects a common situation involving an unpaid income tax return, a six-month delay, and the applicable annual interest rate.
 These figures are only illustrative, though the pattern helps Ohio taxpayers estimate a balance before responding to a notice.

 Why Tax Balances Grow Faster Than Expected

 Ohio tax balances often increase faster than taxpayers expect because the state process unfolds in stages that build on one another.
-Interest typically begins accruing immediately after the due date, while penalties may be added later as the account progresses through billing and assessment.
+Interest typically begins accruing immediately after the payment date, while penalties may be added later as the account progresses through billing and assessment.
 As each stage advances, the total balance grows, and the range of available resolution options may become more limited.

 What to Do If You Owe Back Taxes in Ohio